nersecan/nersecan.github.io/_pages/about.md

   limit: 5 # leave blank to include all the news in the `_news` folder
 ---

-I am an Adjunct Fellow at the Centre for Audio, Acoustics and Vibration at UTS.
+I am currently in an adjunct position at the Centre for Audio, Acoustics and Vibration at UTS.
 I investigate novel data and computational algorithms to develop bioinspired materials and structures, with a particular focus on discovering the evolutionary and stigmergic tendencies in structures built by eusocial insects, such as honey bees, by looking at vibro-acoustic signals and material modelling.
 I am actively involved in industrial projects on noise and vibration mitigation and wavefront engineering.